Business Journalism Curriculum

 Fall, Winter

-Politics 203 (3)-State and Local Government
+POLITICS 203 (3)-State and Local Government

 Prerequisite: Sophomore standing.
 Corequisite: Journalism 190 or Politics 190.
 An introduction to the structures and functions of United States subnational governments, with particular emphasis on the policy-making process and on the relationships between policy-makers and the public.
 Computer-assisted analysis of survey-research data is included.
 Finch.